arielcr/laravel5-hasher/readme.md

 ### Step 2: Add the Service Provider

-Add the service provider to `providers`:
+Add the service provider to `config/app.php`:

 ```php
 'providers' => [